uncertain-graph/uppr-plus/mutual exclusion/results/README.md

-The generated PPR scores will be saved here.
+The generated uncertain PPR scores will be saved here.